flocoder/MiniX/README.md

 [![MINI - A naked barebone PHP application](_install/mini.png)](http://www.php-mini.com)

+# MINI is quick and easy to implement MVC in your PHP web application.
+I have tweaked a little bit of it to help me in my projects.

 # MINI

 MINI is an extremely simple and easy to understand skeleton PHP application, reduced to the max.